moughxyz/viberunner/README.md

 #### Best Practices

-1. **Always register cleanup**: Even if you think your app doesn't need it
+1. **Always register cleanup**: Even if you think your frame doesn't need it
 2. **Multiple callbacks**: Register separate callbacks for different types of cleanup
 3. **Error handling**: Cleanup callbacks are wrapped in try-catch, but handle your own errors when possible
 4. **Immediate cleanup**: Also implement React's `useEffect` cleanup for immediate component unmounting